SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/manage-list-item-file-permissions.md

 ## Grant access to an item or a folder
 The 'Grant access to an item or a folder' action requires the following inputs:
-- SharePoint site address
+- SharePoint site URL
 - List or library name or identifier
 - The item or the file identifier for which to grant access
-- The recipients to whom you want to grant access
+- The recipients whom you want to grant access
 - The permission role you want to grant

 ![Grant access to an item or a folder](../../../images/grant-access-item-file-action-flow.png)